 - Theodosia Bertha, born June 5, 1866 (Acton)

 The coffee firm for which George worked was Hayward & Co.
 It was clearly a family affair.
 Biographies, advertisements, directories, and census records indicate that Martin Hayward was already in the coffee business by 1850, but he was soon joined by George C. Wright, who according to later biographies was an equal partner.
+According to George’s Reminiscences, after George C.’s two years in milk, Martin Hayward invited George to join him in the business of turning green coffee berries into a state ready for consumer use.
+At first, they worked for wholesale grocers, taking their raw coffee and returning it ready-for-sale.
+Eventually, they were encouraged to buy raw coffee themselves, and the pair became coffee dealers.
 At some point, George’s brother-in-law Silas Davis became a partner in the business as well.
 By 1856, George’s brother Emery (who had been a shoemaker and then in the milk business) was working in coffee.
 He seems to have spent the rest of his career in the business and much of the time in George’s company, according to Boston directories.

 The 1854 Boston directory shows Hayward & Co. at City Coffee Mills, 75 Charlestown, Boston.
 Principals were Martin Hayward, Joseph Maynard and George C. Wright.
 Later, the company’s address was 5-7 Haverhill Street in Boston.
 George C. Wright was the coffee buyer for the firm, making frequent trips to the New York coffee markets.
-He became well-known to the “coffee men” of the country and was apparently very good at his job, showing particular wisdom (or luck) in the 1886-1887 year when Brazilian coffee prices went up 250% in one year.
+He was apparently very good at his job, and showed particular wisdom (or luck) in the 1886-1887 year when Brazilian coffee prices went up 250% in one year.
 A booklet published by George C.’s company (c.
 1907) mentioned that in the early days, most coffee buyers relied on the look of the green coffee berries for their purchasing decisions, but George C. Wright took samples and roasted them in an old-fashioned corn popper.
 This method apparently worked well for 35 years.
 Outgrowing the corn popper, eventually six small roasters were added.
 By the time of that publication, sampling and tasting were common practices in the coffee industry.
+He was well-known to the “coffee men” of the country; he was the driving force behind an effort to reduce an apparently unintentionally severe tax on coffee during the Civil War.
+His efforts were successful, no doubt gaining him many friends in the industry.

 - February 18 & 19 – 12 Casks Nails, 1 Grindstone